ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 # Linux (Slackware)

-Not only linux is free, it runs fast on old machines.
+Not only Linux is free, it runs fast on old machines.
 For a hobbyist writer (assuming unsuccessful :-), its the best alternative to MacOS (and probably better).
 The beauty of Linux truly shows up in a huge variety of distributions, granularly designed for every segment of users.
 I tried many variants of Ubuntu before settling with Slackware.
 Primary reason - its unassuming , hack-able to the core and zero frills.
 Slackware's default behavior, puts you right at the command line without even starting graphical interface.
 Which is neat cuz, most of the tools I love are in command line.

 >A quick word on Command Line tools: They are fast.
 Even on most old computers.
 Distractions free.
 Allows you to separate 'research' from writing.
 Research, for me often leads to wandering :-).
 So command line keeps me on leash.
 And here is the kicker - Its more feature full than most GUI based editors.
 You can  design your own environment.
 One, that suits your style.
 And best part - Getting rid of mouse is good for your hands.
 And its just chill.